Getting Away on the Cheap

 At 5 p.m., I went into the lounge for another meal of beer and crudites, watched TV until dark, went back to the van, and slept a little less fitfully than I had the night before.

-I tried sightseeing again the next day but returned earlier and spent more time at the pool.
-After dinner, I was noticed that the hotel was hosting a wedding.
+I tried sightseeing again the next day, but returned earlier and spent more time at the pool.
+After dinner, I noticed that the hotel was hosting a wedding.
 I got the idea of trying to predict how long the marriage would last based on observations of the couple after the ceremony and before the catered reception.
 I compared their eye contact with guests versus their eye contact with each other.
-Then, I listened to them speaking with one another, judging their listening capabilities and their tendency to cut off each other..
-These two criteria, I imagined, would be enough for me to predict that that marriage was heading for disaster or toward living happily ever after.
+Then, I listened to them speaking with one another, judging their listening capabilities and their tendency to cut each other off.
+These two criteria, I imagined, would be enough for me to predict whether that marriage was heading for disaster or toward living happily ever after.
 Ridiculous, I know, but even so, it was a fun way to spend the evening.
 Although I thought I could be impartial, it soon became evident that I didn’t want that marriage or any other marriage to succeed in my pre-separation state of mind.

-The trip proved to me that I wasn’t much good at being alone.
+The trip proved to me that I wasn’t very good at being alone.
 I found the process of becoming single considerably harder than actually being single, although I never much cared for that status either.
 No, I believe life is best when shared with others, especially when consuming crudites on the cheap.